 Major Appliances: January, September, October, and the Holidays

 The prices on this year's appliances bottom out when they suddenly become last year's models.
-With the exception of refrigerators (more on that below), you can pick up last year's models for way less in September, October, and January, when stores are making room for new inventory.
+Except for refrigerators (more on that below), you can pick up last year's models for way less in September, October, and January, when stores are making room for new inventory.

 For good deals on this year's models, wait for Black Friday and the holidays.
 The season rivals inventory clear-out bargains as the best time of year for sales on appliances.
 And if you've got more than one appliance on the fritz, holidays are often the time to find incentives for buying multiple items.